-Self-styled Utah prophet gets 15 years for child sodomy
+Self-styled Utah prophet gets additional 15-year prison term

-SALT LAKE CITY – A self-styled Utah prophet who led a doomsday cult and secretly married young girls because of his beliefs in polygamy has been sentenced to at least 15 years in prison.
+SALT LAKE CITY – A self-styled prophet who led a doomsday cult and secretly married young girls because of his beliefs in polygamy and has already been sentenced to 26 years in prison has been given a 15-year term following another guilty plea.

-Samuel Shaffer, 35, was sentenced Wednesday in the small central city of Manti after pleading guilty to one felony count of child sodomy, the Desert News reported .

-Other charges were dropped in exchange for the guilty plea, including bigamy, lewdness involving a child and an additional sodomy count.
+Samuel Shaffer, 35, was sentenced Wednesday in Manti, Utah, after pleading guilty to one felony count of child sodomy, the Deseret News reported .
+Other charges including bigamy, lewdness involving a child and an additional sodomy count were dropped in exchange for the guilty plea.

-Shaffer was charged in December 2017 after police raided a remote desert compound in Iron County and found four girls.
-He was accused of abusing an 8-year-old girl related to a member of his group called Knights of the Crystal Blade.
+He had previously pleaded guilty to separate child rape and abuse charges in another Utah court, and was sentenced last month to at least 26 years in prison.
+The new sentence will be served concurrently and won't extend his prison term but will be reviewed when determining his parole, prosecutors said.

+Prosecutors say Shaffer led a group called the Knights of the Crystal Blade based on arcane Mormon ideas long abandoned by the mainstream church.

-His fellow self-styled prophet, John Coltharp, 34, married the other two young girls.
+He and his fellow self-styled prophet, John Coltharp, 34, proclaimed to each secretly marry two young girls aged 4 through 8 related to the other man.

 Coltharp pleaded guilty to sodomy and child bigamy charges earlier this month.
 His sentencing is scheduled for August.

+Shaffer was charged in December 2017 after police with helicopters and dogs raided a remote makeshift desert compound made out of shipping containers about 275 miles (440 kilometers) south of Salt Lake City.
+Authorities found the girls hiding in flimsy plastic barrels and a nearby abandoned trailer where Shaffer said he had placed them to protect them from the winter weather.

+The men had taken the children to the compound months before in preparation for an apocalypse or in hopes of gaining followers, authorities said.

-At the hearing Wednesday, Shaffer told Judge Marvin Bagley that he had hoped to have a family and grow old with the child.
+At the hearing Wednesday, Shaffer told Judge Marvin Bagley that he had hoped to have a family and grow old with one of the girls.

 "I sincerely believed that child marriage was a correct principle from God.
 And I've seen the consequences of what's happened, and I know that I shouldn't have done it now," Shaffer said.
 "But I sincerely believed that the practice was correct at the time."